 Not clearly articulated are effective, holistic, long-term preemptive approaches.
 Largely because many don’t think the solution involves us.
 Or does it?

 We know a myriad of factors lead to homelessness: environmental, economic, cultural, and bad luck.
 Brain disorders—also known as mental illness and includes substance abuse—is a leading cause of chronic homelessness.
-I bet all Marin’s overpriced housing that the 37 percent of homeless who self-report they live with a “disabling condition” is underrepresented.
-Many also have anasognosia, a feature of serious mental illness that interferes with one’s ability to have insight that they are unwell.
+I bet all Marin’s overpriced housing that the 37 percent of homeless who self-report that they live with a “disabling condition” are underrepresented.
+Many also have anosognosia, a feature of serious mental illness that interferes with one’s ability to have insight that they are unwell.
 These individuals don’t accept treatment.

-Fortunately, our city’s multi-pronged, reactive approach for current homeless includes a Police Department specifically trained for crisis created by a person’s delusional thinking.
+Fortunately, our city’s multi-pronged, reactive approach for current homeless includes a Police Department specifically trained for crises created by a person’s delusional thinking.
 A myriad of effective city agencies also support the homeless and those with brain disorders to reach independence.
-Still, a preemptive societal paradigm can address homelessness caused by brain disorders while improving community wellness.
+Still, a preemptive societal paradigm can address homelessness caused by brain disorders while strengthening community wellness.

 It starts with knowing facts about mental illness and fighting stigma.
 Brain disorders don’t discriminate along ethnic or socio-economic lines.
 Bad parenting doesn’t cause mental illness either.
 One in five across the globe is diagnosed annually and an estimated 10 to 14 million Americans live with serious mental illness.
 Fortunately, brain disorders are treatable.
 But stigma prevents many from seeking treatment, which is devastating since early treatment equals greater outcomes.
 Let’s address brain disorders before a person becomes a statistic.